miekg/redis/README.md

 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the Redis cache is cached according to its TTL (with **TTL** as the max).
 For the negative cache, the SOA's MinTTL value is used.
-As no endpoint is specfied the default of `127.0.0.1:6379` will be used.
+When no endpoint is specfied the default of `127.0.0.1:6379` will be used.

 If you want more control: